serendip-archive/serendip-web/README.md

 ##### Arguments:
          -p,--port to specify port
+         -d,--dir to specify directory
          -t,--tunnel to enable local tunnel
          -h,--help to view help
-         --example to create example folder with default template. (pick this in your first try) --demo to preview without creating example folder
+         -m,--multi to serve multiple websites. matches the hostname with folder in directory --example to create example folder with default template. (pick this in your first try) --demo to preview without creating example folder

 ##### Examples:
         serendip-web --example